RGD Webinar: Freshly Certified — Creating Effective Case Studies from RGD on Vimeo.

-As part of your application, you must submit 6 Case Studies as a Design Practitioner (download fillable pdf form); Design Manager (download fillable pdf form) OR Design Educator (download fillable pdf form) for the 6 projects that you will present in your Portfolio Presentation.
+As part of your application, you must submit Case Studies for Projects that you will present in your Portfolio Presentation

-- All 6 projects should demonstrate your highest level of professional work that consistently demonstrates your command of the basic principles of:
+- All projects should demonstrate your highest level of professional work.

 - Practitioners should demonstrate an ability to develop and implement solutions to complex problems encountered in all phases of the design process.

 - Managers should demonstrate an ability to develop and implement effective design management strategies.

 - Educators should focus on teaching and research, demonstrating an ability to develop and implement effective teaching strategies.